 How much food a dog needs depends on its age, size, and physical activity levels.
 Since the Cane Corso Bulldog Mix can be as big as a Cane Corso and as tiny as a French Bulldog, we can’t recommend a fixed caloric intake.
 You’d need to consult your vet on what to feed your dog and how much.

 Cane Corsi are healthy dogs, but bulldogs are slightly more prone to certain diseases.
 Although you get a relatively healthy dog when you mix Cane Corsi and Bulldogs, you should still watch out for the following health problems.

 Hip dysplasia occurs when poor hip socket development prevents proper alignment of the hip joints.
 This condition can lead to arthritis and loss of lower body functionality.

 The Cane Corso Bulldog Mix has many wrinkles on its body, and they’re often overlooked when cleaning.
 These skin folds can trap dirt and moisture and get infected.

 Cherry eye is when the dog’s third eyelid becomes inflamed and red.
 This condition isn’t painful, but it can affect the dog’s eyesight.

 You might also like: How To Soften Dog Eye Boogers?

 Bloat is when a dog’s stomach gets filled with gas.
 It can lead to gastric torsion: a fatal condition in which the stomach twists on itself.

-Cancer is a common Bulldog killer.
-Although the Cane Corso is less prone to this disease, a Cane Corso Bulldog Mix may inherit cancer susceptibility from its Bulldog parent.
+Although Cane Corso is less prone to cancer, a Cane Corso Bulldog Mix may inherit cancer susceptibility from its Bulldog parent.